 Exhibit 8.7 shows the resulting control chart.
 On the y-axis is the number of consecutive complaints.
 On the x-axis is visit numbers, which is another way of showing the passage of time.
 The straight line shows the UCL.
 The values above this limit are statistically significant and could not have occurred by mere chance.
 In this case, all four complaints are above the UCL and thus are statistically significant.
 This is reasonable, as this clinic has long stretches of no complaints.
 In a clinic where patients are almost always satisfied, a complaint would be considered an unusual event.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; render in gray scale.
+Make red line dashes and label “UCL”, blue line black.]

 Exhibit 8.7 Control Chart for the Outpatient Clinic